john-mani/goproject/README.md

 ```
 var testXML string = a  //This can be set to a or b
 ```
-- Rebuild run the application from the application directory, eg. $HOME/go/src/main
+- Rebuild and run the application from the application directory, eg. $HOME/go/src/main
 ```
 $ go build main.go
 $ ./main